 The Arkansas HEAT program will focus on high crash areas and problems identified by the ACAT (Arkansas Crash Analytics Tool).
-The HEAT program will create individual teams to focus on Speed Enforcement, Maintenance Enforcement, Unsafe Driving Enforcement, and Work Zone Enforcement in areas identified by the ACAT.
+The HEAT program has created two teams to focus on Speed/Maintenance/HOS Enforcement and Unsafe Driving Enforcement/Work Zone Enforcement in areas identified by the ACAT.
 The teams will be made up of a small cadre of experts in each area.
 The teams will each have a sponsor (Captain with an interest in the HEAT area) that is a liaison to the Chief and Major.
-Each HEAT Team will have a team Lead and Co-Lead that direct the team during enforcement events.
-The teams will have up to 10 members and will travel to high crash areas to focus on enforcement during high profile enforcement events.
+Each HEAT Team will have a team Lead (Sergeant) that will direct the team during enforcement events.
+The teams will have five members and will travel to high crash areas or work zones to focus on enforcement during high profile enforcement events.